Devaluation: Economic implications

 There are significant economic consequences for the country that devalues its currency to address its economic problems.
 A devaluation in the exchange rate lowers the value of the domestic currency in relation to all other countries, most significantly with its major trading partners.
 It can assist the domestic economy by making exports less expensive, enabling exporters to more easily compete in the foreign markets.
 It also makes imports more expensive, providing a disincentive for domestic consumers to purchase imported goods, leading to lower levels of imports (which can benefit domestic producers), but which reduces the real income of consumers.
 Devaluation tends to improve a country's balance of trade (exports minus imports) by improving the competitiveness of domestic goods in foreign markets while making foreign goods less competitive in the domestic market by becoming more expensive.
+Higher import prices lowers real imports.
 The combined effect will be to reduce or eliminate the previous net outflow of foreign currency reserves from the central bank, so if the devaluation has been to a great enough extent the new exchange rate will be maintainable without foreign currency reserves being depleted any further.
 However, the devaluation increases the prices of imported goods in the domestic economy, thereby fueling inflation.
 This, in turn, increases the costs in the domestic economy, including demands for wage increases, all of which eventually flow into exported goods.
 These dilute the initial economic boost from the devaluation itself.
 Also, to combat inflation, the central bank would increase interest rates, hitting economic growth.
 A devaluation could also result in an outflow of capital and economic instability.
 In addition, a domestic devaluation merely shifts the economic problem to the country's major trading partners, which may take counter-measures to offset the impact on their economy arising out of a loss of trade income arising from the initial devaluation.